 This method is rarely used but is a method whereby one party can claim a percentage of the other party’s pension upon their retirement.
 This can be unpopular as should you successfully obtain a percentage you would no longer be entitled to receive it, should your spouse die.

 This is often used where there are smaller pension funds.
 Often, it can be agreed one party will receive a larger share of the capital assets to compensate them for the difference in the respective pension funds.

-Please telephone Rebecca Baker or Lisa Sunderland on 01924 291122 to arrange you free half hour appointment.
+Please call Rebecca Baker or Lisa Sunderland on 01924 291122 to arrange an appointment or alterantively email below.